Ihrigation/IMDB_API/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Created a data pipeline that connects to the IMDB API, pulls movie information, and imports it into my personal Snowflake database.
-The script is constructed so that different API parameters can be adjusted depending on the necessary data pull.
+The script is constructed so that different  variables/API parameters can be adjusted depending on the type of movie data you're interested in analyzing.
 <p align="right">(<a href="#top">back to top</a>)</p>